 Within every goodbye lies the potential for a promising hello.
 That's the story with Dell's Inspiron Gaming line.
 The company recently phased out its entry-level gaming-laptop series in favor of something more exciting and powerful, the new G Series brand, including the G7 15 (starting at $849, reviewed at $1,049).

 Rocking a sports-car-like design complete with eye-catching color, the G7 looks like nothing Dell's ever made.
 But beyond the fetching new look, you get loud audio and specs capable of delivering solid midlevel gaming performance.
-However, a dim display and sluggish hard drive keep the G7 15 from earning a higher rating.
+A dim display and sluggish hard drive keep the G7 15 from landing on our best gaming laptops page.
+However, that doesn't preclude it from our top cheap gaming laptops under $1,000 page as it has a lot of power for an affordable price.

 Not an Inspiron, but nowhere near an Alienware, the G7 has a look all its own that's a breath of fresh air in a sea of black-and-red chassis.